autodiff/autodiff/README.md

 }
 ~~~

-## Example 5: Jacobian of a vector function (using autodiff with Eigen support)
+## Example 5: Jacobian of a vector function

 ~~~c++
 // C++ includes